-I have received a copy of the Raritan Valley Community College - Nursing Program Student Handbook.
+I have received and reviewed the Raritan Valley Community College Nursing Program Student Handbook.
 As a nursing student at Raritan Valley Community College, I accept responsibility to read the contents of this handbook and comply with the information contained within.